Community Choice Energy

 San Diego Community Power

 On September 10, 2019, La Mesa City Council approved community choice aggregation (CCA) through a regional CCA program in partnership with Chula Vista, Encinitas, Imperial Beach, and San Diego.
-The 2020 Board meeting schedule for San Diego Community Power (SDCP) is outlined below, and more information can be found on San Diego Community Power’s temporary webpage.
+The 2020 Board meeting schedule for San Diego Community Power (SDCP) more information can be found on San Diego Community Power’s temporary webpage.
 Due to Stay at Home Orders in California and in accordance with the Governor's Executive Orders N-25-20 and N-29-20, SDCP Board Meetings will be conducted remotely for the foreseeable future.
 To know how to participate, please see the linked agenda for instructions.